Kylie Jenner Shows Birthday Love To Daughter Stormi: ‘Thank You God For Sending This Little Soul To Me’

 Kylie Jenner shared a slideshow of 10 images and videos with her 213 million Instagram followers in honor of daughter Stormi Webster’s third birthday.
-The adorable sequence featured the toddler, the product of Kylie’s relationship with rapper Travis Scott, and some of the most memorable moments of her life thus far.
+The adorable sequence featured the toddler, the product of Kylie’s relationship with rapper Travis Scott, as she experienced some of the most memorable moments of her life thus far.

-Fans hit the “like” button on the slideshow over 4 million times thus far.
+Fans hit the “like” button on the slideshow over 4 million times.

-In a montage that can be seen here, Kylie featured some never-before-seen videos and snaps of her only daughter.
-Some were taken of the child alone while others were snapped of her and Travis.
+In a montage that can be seen here, Kylie featured some never-before-seen clips and pics of her only daughter.
+Some were taken of the child alone while others featured her and her father.

 Kylie spoke of her deep love and affection for Stormi in the caption of the post.

-She said she was crying today because she can’t stop time, as the Keeping Up with the Kardashians star reflected on how the little girl’s first three years of life.
+The Keeping Up with the Kardashians star reflected on how the little girl’s first three years of life.
+She said she was crying because she can’t stop time.
+Kylie shared it was all the little things she will miss, like her offspring’s cute voice and their long talks on the potty.

-Kylie said it was all the little things she will miss, like her offspring’s cute voice and their long talks on the potty.
+She said watching Stormi experience everything for the first time has been the best part of these last few years.

-She said that watching Stormi experience everything for the first time has been the best part of these last few years.
-Kylie also shared her excitement as she continues to watch Stormi grow into the “most special girl” she knows she will be.
-She was also hopeful for all the amazing things she will do.
+Kylie also shared her excitement as she continues to watch Stormi grow into the “most special girl.”
+She was also hopeful for all the amazing things she believes she will do in the future.

-Stormi was seen in the first snap as she ran on the beach in a long white dress toward the shoreline.
+Stormi was seen in the first image as she ran on the beach in a long white dress toward the shoreline.

-Following, Kylie and Stormi shared a cute moment when the reality television star was all dressed up for a photoshoot and the toddler playfully touched her nose.
+Following, Kylie and Stormi were caught in a cute moment when the reality television star was all dressed up for a photoshoot and the toddler playfully touched her nose.

 A third was a rare snap of the youngest Jenner as she posed in a clinging white dress during her pregnancy.
-Kylie kept her changing shape under wraps throughout most of 2017 before announcing the child’s birth in February of 2018.
+Kylie kept her changing shape under wraps throughout most of 2017 before announcing her child’s birth in February of 2018.

 Stormi’s first steps were documented as she crawled, pulled herself up on a bench, and toddled toward her mother.